-Together, we can protect rare and vulnerable Coastal Douglas-fir forest, wetlands, and peatlands at Quennell Lake on Vancouver Island forever.
-The Nature Trust of BC must raise $340,000 by November 1st to protect 136.8 acres of Quennell Lake’s ecologically significant land near Nanaimo, at risk of being lost forever if logged or harvested.
+Together, we protected rare and vulnerable coastal forests and wetlands at Quennell Lake on Vancouver Island forever.
+With our supporters, The Nature Trust of BC raised $340,000 to protect 136.8 acres of Quennell Lake’s ecologically significant land near Nanaimo.

 Why is protecting quennell lake – Maplecross forest so important?

-1. It contains rare and vulnerable habitat.
-Quennell Lake is a part of the Coastal Douglas-fir moist maritime zone: the smallest, rarest and least protected ecological zone in BC.
+1. It contains a rare and vulnerable ecological zone.
+Quennell Lake is a part of the Coastal Douglas-fir moist maritime biogeoclimatic zone: one of the smallest and rarest BEC zones in the province.

 2. It provides vital habitat for migratory birds.
-The land provides habitat for 159 waterfowl species and migratory birds, including blue-winged teal, cinnamon teal, and western sandpipers.
+The Quennell Lake area provides habitat for more than 150 waterfowl species and migratory birds, including green-winged teal, cinnamon teal, and western sandpipers.

 3. It contains ecosystems at risk.
-The land contains three red-listed and three blue-listed ecological communities and supports rare plants and invertebrates that cannot thrive elsewhere.
+The land potentially contains globally imperiled ecological communities and supports rare plants and invertebrates.

 Keep reading to learn more about the Quennell Lake – MapleCross Forest and what makes this land so special and critical to protect.

-With our supporters, we have already raised $12 million and successfully safeguarded 144.8 acres of vulnerable Coastal Douglas-fir forest at Quennell Lake.
-Now, we need your help to buy the final 136.8 acres of forests, wetlands, and peatlands at Quennell Lake – MapleCross Forest, and ensure it remains a wildlife haven forever.
+With our supporters, we purchased and protected the final 136.8 acres of forests and wetlands at Quennell Lake – MapleCross Forest, and ensure it remains a wildlife haven forever.

 Donate